alvxcen/StockX-Discord-Bot/README.md

 - Last size sold of the item corresponding with its price in $USD
 - Average Asking price of the item

+*You can use yourprefix.hello to test if the bot is working

 *Using keywords inputted by the user in which searches in the global url= https:/stockx.com/ and then grabs the first result that appears.
 It then uses StockX's unofficial APIto get it's official API which has significantly more data.